badal-io/gcp-airflow-foundations/docs/data_extraction.rst

 By default, the destination table will be an Operational Data Store (ODS).
 An Operational Data Store (ODS) is a table that provides a snapshot of the latest data for operational reporting.
 As newer records become available, the ODS continuously overwrites older data with either full or incremental data ingestions.
-With full ingestions, the entire ODS is replaced with the updated data, whereas with incremental ingestions only the difference between the target and source data is loaded.
+With full ingestions, the entire ODS is replaced with the updated data, whereas with incremental ingestions the new data is upserted into the target table

 The ODS table will include four metadata columns for each table row: